Disclosure: Some of these links are affiliate links.

 5. Licorice: Sorry GFers, Twizzlers are most certainly not a gluten-free product.
 The ingredient label clearly states it contains “enriched wheat flour“.
 Bummer, right?
 Gluten Free on a Shoestring has a gluten-free licorice recipe on her blog if you’re willing to experiment and spend some time shopping for the right ingredients.
 I also found gluten-free licorice made by YumEarth.
 It is certified GF but read the label and disclosure statements carefully.
 YumEarth licorice says, “Contains wheat that has been processed to allow this food to meet the Food and Drug Administration (FDA) requirements for gluten-free foods.”
 It is certified GF – but you have to be the judge!

 6. Gravy: Take a look at the Heinz gravy container – it clearly states wheat flour (and a slew of other crappy ingredients) on the ingredient listing.
-Heinz gravy is not a gluten-free product!
-There are some gluten-free gravy brands, such as Simply Organic Turkey Gravy*, that are safe to eat.
+Heinz gravy is not a gluten-free product – gluten is hidden in plain sight!
+There are some gluten-free gravy brands, such as Simply Organic Turkey Gravy, that are safe to eat.
 You could always just make your own gravy too.

 7. Lip Balms: Even though you don’t technically eat lip balm, it is on your lips and obviously ingested.
-Therefore, you must use a lip balm that is gluten-free if you’re highly sensitive to gluten or have Celiac disease.
+Therefore, you must use a lip balm that is gluten-free if you’re highly sensitive to gluten or have celiac disease.
 The popular balm brands, like Burt’s Bees and Chapstick give convoluted answers about whether they’re gluten-free or not on their websites (I do use Burt’s Bees and have not gotten sick though).
-Lip Balm by Red Apple* is certified gluten-free (NICE!), and another trusted GF brand is Carmex.
+Lip Balm by Red Apple is certified gluten-free (and it’s awesome!).
 I explored this topic further in this post as I’m a lip balm addict!

 Along the same lines, make sure your lipstick is gluten-free.
 I use certified gluten-free lipstick by Gabriel Cosmetics in Copper Glaze and LOVE LOVE LOVE it (I’m wearing it in the photo you see to the right of this post.)
 Red Apple Lipsticks are also certified gluten-free, so check them out too!